Port of San Diego: Cruise

-The Port's main cruise facility is located downtown.
+The port's main cruise facility is located downtown.
 The main facility, at B Street Pier in downtown San Diego, along North Harbor Drive, has three cruise berths.
-The Port also redeveloped the historic Broadway Pier to create a second cruise-ship pier and terminal, which opened in December 2010.
+The port also redeveloped the historic Broadway Pier to create a second cruise-ship pier and terminal, which opened in December 2010.

 As of 2019, San Diego is the third-busiest cruise port in California.
 Three cruise lines home-port in San Diego: Holland America, Celebrity Cruises, and Disney Cruise Line.
 Holland America uses San Diego as a home port during the winter season.
 Disney and Carnival Cruise Lines have seasonal Mexican cruises in the spring and fall, as well as a Panama Canal cruise at the end of the visit.
 Multiple other cruise lines use San Diego as a port of call.

 The Port of San Diego experienced a 44-percent growth in cruise calls between 2002 and 2006, growing from 122 to 219 calls.
 Passenger numbers more than doubled in that time, from 276,000 in 2002 to 619,000 in 2006.
-Cruise ship business peaked in 2008, when the Port hosted 252 ship calls and more than 800,000 passengers.
+Cruise ship business peaked in 2008, when the port hosted 252 ship calls and more than 800,000 passengers.
 By 2011, the number of ship calls had fallen to 103, a decline blamed on the slumping economy as well as fear of travel to Mexico due to well-publicized violence there.
 The Mexican government worked to improve the Mexican Riviera destination as well as public safety, driving a return of consumer demand.
 In 2016, the Port of San Diego's cruise business began an expected rebound, largely driven by growth in business for Holland America Cruise Line and Disney Cruise Lines.
-The number of ship calls grew from 68 in the 2014-2015 season to 102 in the 2015-2016 season.
-In 2019-2020 the Port expects approximately 92 cruise calls and nearly 300,000 passengers.
+The number of ship calls grew from 68 in the 2014–2015 season to 102 in the 2015–2016 season.
+In 2019-2020 the port expects approximately 92 cruise calls and nearly 300,000 passengers.

-Newsworthy events
+Notable events

 In November 2010 a crippled cruise ship, Carnival Splendor, was towed to the San Diego cruise ship port after drifting for four days without power or electricity following an engine room fire.

 In May 2013, Celebrity Cruises' Solstice became the longest cruise ship to date to dock in San Diego, during a Wine Country Coastal Cruise.

-On July 13, 2016, Vice President Joe Biden made a historic visit to the port, delivering a speech at the Tenth Avenue Marine Terminal.
+On July 13, 2016, Vice President Joe Biden made a visit to the port, delivering a speech at the Tenth Avenue Marine Terminal.

 Ships sometimes make unscheduled stops in San Diego because of storm warnings along the Mexico cruise route.
 During one such diverted call in 2018, San Diego hosted the largest cruise ship ever to dock in San Diego, the 4,500-passenger Norwegian Bliss.
 The largest ships that normally call in San Diego hold 3,000 passengers.

 In July 2022, the port held a groundbreaking ceremony for a $1.35 billion project to construct a resort hotel and convention center on the Chula Vista Bayfront.